Residential vs Commercial Furniture

 • Leg Strength Test

-The table below sums up the differences between residential and commercial furniture:
+The table below summarizes the differences between residential and commercial furniture:

 Commercial Furniture Residential Furniture

-Durabilty P.U wood finishing (7 stages process with scratch resistant top coat ); powder coated metal; 2-2.5 dense foam padding Residential grade wood finishing; plated metal; 1.8 dense foam padding
+Durability P.U. wood finishing (7-stage process with scratch-resistant topcoat); powder-coated metal; 2-2.5 density foam padding Residential-grade wood finishing; plated metal; 1.8 density foam padding

 Warranty 3 years - lifetime structural warranty 1 – 12 months